May-June (date to be announced)

 Questions about the Network?
 Contact one of the leadership team (see the bottom of this page).

-This four day workshop is an introduction to evidence-based teaching practices such as using active learning in the classroom.
-It is open to all college faculty.
-Learn basic principles and practice applying them in a fun and engaging way with your colleagues.
-Participation has transformed the teaching of many faculty in the our network--we highly recommend it!
-The network is covering all participant costs so it is free for anyone to attend (although note that participants must attend the entire 3.5 days of the workshop).
-Click here to register!
+This four day workshop, open to all faculty (even those not in our Network!), introduces faculty to evidence-based teaching practices such as using active learning in the classroom.
+Participants learn basic principles and practice applying them in a fun and engaging way with colleagues.
+This workshop has transformed the teaching of many faculty in our Network--we highly recommend it!
+Costs underwritten by the Network.
+Contact a member of the Network leadership team to be on the mailing list as our plans for our next MIST develop.

 The (STEM)2 Network focuses on the pivotal role of faculty in restructuring undergraduate STEM education with the mission of providing an equitable and inclusive system for all students.